-With more than 450 years of history and cultural heritage along with pristine beaches and natural beauty, Pensacola is a playground the whole family can love.
+With pristine beaches & natural beauty, Pensacola is a playground for the whole family.

 Pensacola is a scenic seaport protected by the Santa Rosa barrier island along the Gulf of Mexico.
 You can go fishing in the gulf, enjoy the pristine beaches that crunch under your feet, take in the wonder of a historic fort, and enjoy the freshest of seafood caught right in Pensacola.
 From the protected Gulf Islands National Seashore to the charm of downtown, my family and I were in awe from the moment we got here.